 The present study provided a further test of the font-size effect while extending it to include other perceptual manipulations designed to similarly affect JOLs.
 Specifically, Experiments 1A and 2A sought to replicate the font-size effect using related and unrelated pairs.
 Next, Experiments 1B and 2B tested whether highlighting word pairs (vs. not highlighting) would affect JOLs as font size.
 Finally, Experiment 3 tested whether JOLs and recall rates would be affected by Sans Forgetica font—a disfluent font that is more perceptually difficult to process relative to a standard font such as Arial.
 The disfluent nature of Sans Forgetica also allowed us to compare predictions based on the fluency and beliefs accounts of the font-size effect.

-Finally, we expand upon previous work (e.g., Rhodes & Castel, 2008) by including a pure control group comparison in which only the standard perceptual condition is used (i.e., all pairs presented in a standard font size), rather than a mix of perceptually fluent/disfluent pairs.
+Finally, we expand upon previous work (e.g., Rhodes & Castel, 2008) by including a pure-control group comparison in which only the standard perceptual condition is used (i.e., all pairs presented in a standard font size), rather than a mix of perceptually fluent/disfluent pairs.
 These control groups were included because encoding manipulations have been shown to spill over into other encoding tasks when encoding is manipulated within-subjects (Bodner, Taikh, & Fawcett, 2014; Huff, Bodner, & Gretz, 2021).
 Thus, our inclusion of the control groups allowed us to gauge perceptual effects on JOLs more accurately relative to a baseline condition.

 Experiment 1A: Font-Size Effects on Related and Unrelated Pairs

 The goal of Experiment 1A was to replicate the font-size effect using a set of related and unrelated word pairs.
-Overall, we expected that because large font pairs are more perceptually fluent or because participants possess a belief that large pairs are more memorable, JOLs would be greater for large than for small pairs (cf. Rhodes & Castel, 2008).
+Overall, we expected that because large-font pairs are more perceptually fluent or because participants possess a belief that large pairs are more memorable, JOLs would be greater for large than for small pairs (cf. Rhodes & Castel, 2008).
 We also included comparisons to a control group who viewed pairs presented using a standard, 32-pt.
 Arial font to assess whether any effects of perceptually fluent pairs hold when compared to a pure list of standard pairs.
-Font-size effects were testing for using a mixed list of forward, backward, and symmetrical paired associates and unrelated word pairs.
+Font-size effects were tested using a mixed list of forward, backward, and symmetrical paired associates and unrelated word pairs.

 Method